MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-01-html-css-js-intro-session3.md

   - get the button element from the HTML document and save it to a variable
   - tells the browser to execute myFunction when the button is clicked

-As an exercise, add to our example web page the facility to
+As an exercise, let's add to our example web page the facility to:

   - choose a colour from a drop-down and
-  - set the text of our paragraph to be displyed in that colour.
+  - set the text of our paragraph to be displayed in that colour.

+Suggested steps:

+- make sure each element has a unique id
+- get the button element
+- add an event listener so that button click would call a function
+- create the function
+- get the selected colour
+- get the paragraph element
+- apply the colour to the paragraph element

 ###Additional Resource Links